Why Food History?

 “Food is not just what we eat.
 It is an expression of who we are, how we live and the world we inhabit” (Kurlansky, 2007).
 What we eat plays a large part in defining our relationships with others.
 “Food, to a large extent, is what holds a society together” (Farb & Amelagos, 1980).
 It is used to strengthen the bonds between individuals, families and communities.
 In families certain foods define roles, rules, and traditions.
 Certain foods are the embodiment of spirituality, beliefs, traditions, customs, norms, practices and celebration.
 Eating is an agricultural act that compels us to understand the connections between eating and the land (Berry, 1990).

-The BC Food History turns ten years old in 2021.
-The domain name was purchased in 2011, and the first activities appeared shortly thereafter.
+The BC Food History domain name was purchased in 2011, and the first activities appeared shortly thereafter.
 Dr. Linda Peterat came up with the idea and enlisted Dr. Mary Gale Smith and Dr. Mary Leah de Zwart to be part of the BC Food History Network.
 The BCFH has continued to research the history of food production and consumption in BC, Western Canada, and wherever else we find connections to food and history.
 Food history blogs on a regular basis began in 2016, and we have written over 150 blogs since then on a wide range of subjects.
-Check out the most recent blog here!

 We have also written and researched other topics, as well as academic papers.
 Please see the following paper for a rationale about incorporating historical perspectives into food studies by Gale and Mary Leah.